jose-navarro/workflowmaker/README.md

 may be made compatible with WorkflowMaker, then you are also a potential user of this (set of) tools.

-WorkflowMaker consists all three tools:
+WorkflowMaker consists of three tools:

 1. **ToolkitEditor**.
 This is the application that **developers** will use to formally define what their console applications do.
 Non-developers need not to